HISTORICAL EVENTS THAT TOOK PLACE ON THIS DAY IN CANADA

 Agreement with the government of Canada was reached on December 11, 1948, and Newfoundland became Canada’s tenth province on March 31, 1949.
 Joseph R. Smallwood, who had led the drive for joining Canada, was the first Premier.

-OTHER NOTABLE EVENTS ON THIS DAY IN CANADIAN HISTORY30
+OTHER NOTABLE EVENTS ON THIS DAY IN CANADIAN HISTORY

 -1713 The Treaty of Utrecht returned Nova Scotia to Britain.
 France retained Cape Breton and the Island of St. John, now Prince Edward Island.